tikv/tikv/README.md

 ## Try TiKV

-TiKV is a component of the [TiDB project](https://github.com/pingcap/tidb).
-To run TiKV you must build and run it with PD, which is used to manage the cluster.
-You can use TiKV together with TiDB.
-You can also use TiKV separately.
+TiKV was originally a component of [TiDB](https://github.com/pingcap/tidb).
+To run TiKV you must build and run it with PD, which is used to manage a TiKV cluster.
+You can use TiKV together with TiDB or separately on its own.

-We provide multiple deployment methods, but it is recommended to use the Ansible deployment for the production environment.
+We provide multiple deployment methods, but it is recommended to use our Ansible deployment for production environment.
 The TiKV documentation is available on [TiKV's wiki page](https://github.com/tikv/tikv/wiki/TiKV-Documentation).

 ### Testing deployment